riko1010/wchat/README.md

 -  python singleton ? maxtime exec independent of singleton
 -  external services removal for local rendering, google docs viewer, others
 -  centralize config btw php and python
+-  api for pagination
+-  map reference to files, hash for integrity of keys. direct references pose challenges when accidental file paths are passed outside internal processing (which can happen with api inclusion)